actfong/k8s-workshop/Part-2-Pods.md

 While `create` only creates a new resource, `apply` creates or updates a resource, depending on whether it already exists.

-Whether this command will create/update a `Pod`, `ReplicationController` etc, depends on the `kind` that was defined in the manifest.

 To prove that you have indeed created a pod, you can inspect it by: